-Senate investigates the Level of Compliance to Road Safety Legislation
+Senate Investigates the Level of Compliance to Road Safety Legislation

 Folarin further noted that FRSC had cited none adherence to road traffic safety practices and parking in unauthorised location along the road as two of the three top reasons for road accidents involving articulated lorries.

-He, however, said that in spite of statutory provisions empowering the Nigerian Police, the FRSC, Vehicle inspectorates to curb the menace, the problem persists unabated.
+He, however, said that in spite of statutory provisions empowering the Nigerian Police, the FRSC, Vehicle lnspectorates to curb the menace, the problem persists unabated.

 Contributing, Deputy Chief Whip, Senator Sabi Abdullahi, APC, Niger North who noted that materials lost as a result of accidents involving trucks and articulated lorries was huge, however called for the training of tanker drivers to check such accidents while also calling on the FRSC and all other relevant agencies to “step up their games”.